-Now that it’s being recognized as legitimate, everyone’s clamoring for social media marketing services.
-Savvy business owners are looking to social media marketing for higher website traffic, larger profits and the increased brand visibility everyone’s shouting from the rooftops about.
+Nearly everyone these days is clamoring for social media marketing services.
+Savvy business owners are looking to social media marketing for more website traffic, increased brand recognition and loyalty and myriad other benefits.

 But what about online reputation management?
-That’s one part of social media marketing that sometimes gets lost among those other benefits, which are often perceived as being more lucrative.
+That’s one part of social media marketing that sometimes gets lost among the other benefits, which are often perceived as being more lucrative.
 How could you possibly know what everyone’s saying about your company in the far-reaching corners of the Internet?
 What does it even matter?
 Well, it matters plenty.
-One disgruntled customer can now be heard far and wide, often negating the effects of all the money you’ve spent dumped into your social media marketing campaign.
+One disgruntled customer can now be heard far and wide, often negating the effects of all the money you’ve spent on your social media marketing campaign.

 Web 2.0 has given customers their voice back.
 It’s no longer David vs. Goliath when a consumer is mistreated or has an unpleasant experience with a company.
 Web 2.0 has evened the playing field and returned power to the consumer.
 Unsatisfied consumers won’t hesitate to log onto sites like Consumerist, hit the comments section, and start driving nails into your company’s coffin.
 Or they go to forums or networking sites and post negative reviews.
 If particularly vitriolic, one review can unspool the five positive reviews of your company posted directly above it.
 It might not be fair – that bad experience might have been the result of a bad-apple employee that has since been let go – but that review is there.